George Lazenby: James Bond

 Lazenby was considered to reprise the role of James Bond in Never Say Never Again.
-However, Sean Connery was chosen for the role instead.
+Sean Connery was chosen for the role instead.

 Lazenby has appeared as James Bond in various parodies and unofficial 007 roles, including the 1983 television film The Return of the Man from U.N.C.L.E., where his character is identified only by the initials J. B., and the 1996 video game Fox Hunt.
 Additionally, he appeared in an episode of The New Alfred Hitchcock Presents called "Diamonds Aren't Forever."
 In 2012, Lazenby made a guest appearance on the Canadian sketch comedy series This Hour Has 22 Minutes, spoofing the 007 series in a skit called "Help, I've Skyfallen and I Can't Get Up".

 Post-Bond career

 Lazenby made another film a year after On Her Majesty's Secret Service – Universal Soldier (1971), which he helped write.
 He said the movie was "anti-guns and anti-Bond".
 Due to his reported poor treatment on the set of On Her Majesty's Secret Service, he sought out a director whom he would work with better and found Cy Endfield.
 Lazenby helped to fund the film.
 Lazenby admitted that after he left the role of Bond, he was unhireable.
 He landed few roles, to the point that his agent described him as "difficult".

 Lazenby next appeared in the 1972 Italian giallo film Who Saw Her Die? opposite Anita Strindberg, a performance for which he lost 35 pounds and received positive reviews.
 He spent the next 15 months sailing around the world with Chrissie Townson; the trip ended when she became pregnant with their first child, prompting Lazenby to settle down and try to reactivate his career as an actor.

-In February 1973, he revealed that he had spent all of the money he had earned from playing Bond, had experienced two nervous breakdowns, and had become an alcoholic.
+In February 1973, Lazenby revealed that he had spent all of the money he had earned from playing Bond, had experienced two nervous breakdowns, and had become an alcoholic.
 He felt that if he had continued in the role, he would have gone crazy due to the mental stress that the role brings.
 He later said, "I burnt some bridges behind me, and it was fun, really.
 I'm sort of glad I did it and I know I won't have to do it again.
 I can look back and laugh because I didn't hurt anyone — except myself."

 Lazenby played a role in the BBC's Play for Today series in 1973, starring in Roger Smith's The Operation.
 He was meant to follow it with an Anglo-Italian western made in Turkey, followed by a film about rioting students in pre-Castro Cuba, but neither was made.